azodichr/MotifDiscovery/README.md

 New pipeline uses SciPy to determine enrichment, Numpy and Pandas for dataframe management, and SciKit Learn for RandomForest

 ## Updates to the Pipeline:
+October 15, 2018 : Added scripts to generate a tamo file and map to cis-bp

 May 19 2016 : Added option to run multiple test correction during kmer enrichment.
 Add "-FDR Y" to your command line to do so.

 April 27 2016 : Added MapEnrichedKmers.py to directory.
 This is the starting point for incorporating DAP-Seq data into the pipeline.
 Script is being actively developed by cbazodi and will likely be renamed!